querycert/qcert/README.md

 A calculus for pattern-matching with aggregation:

-     - CAMP, the Calculus of Aggregating Matching Patterns [SSH15] used to capture the pattern matching and data processing semantics of rules languages, such as jRules [BM11]
+     - We use the Calculus of Aggregating Matching Patterns (CAMP) from [SSH15] to capture the pattern matching and data processing semantics of rules languages, such as jRules [BM11]

 A nested-relational algebra: